Emerald Ash Borer

 You must obtain a tree cutting permit (free) at City Hall.

 In the summer of 2014, the City drew up an inventory of public ash trees.
 Each summer, traps are installed to detect the presence of the insect.
 On public lands, work has already begun.
 Ash trees in poor condition are felled and replaced by other tree species, while some of the healthy trees are treated to protect them from the Emerald Ash Borer.
-In 2015 and 2016, 200 public ash trees were treated with TreeAzin®.
+Every year since 2015, a hundred public ash trees are treated with TreeAzin®.

 Only 10% of urban trees in Vaudreuil-Dorion are ash trees.